 - Write a user guide that outlines your working style, how you like to give and receive feedback, your strengths and weaknesses, and any other elements you would want your colleagues to know about you.

-- Record a loom of your first impressions
+- Record a video of your first impressions

 - Schedule as many meetings as you can with folks you’ll be working with.